Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 \paragraph{Saturation effect of higher order}

 The saturation effect refers to the phenomenon that, for a certain spectral algorithm with limited qualification, it cannot achieve the minimax optimal rate of convergence when the smoothness of the regression function exceeds its qualification.
 Since the traditional literature only provides the upper bound of the generalization error, they cannot prove the saturation effect.
-The recent work \citet{li2023_SaturationEffect} rigorously proved the saturation effect for KRR, whose qualification is $\tau_{\max} = 1$, but there is still result for other spectral algorithms with higher (but limited) qualification, such as the iterated ridge regularization (see \cref{example:IteratedRidge}).
+The recent work \citet{li2023_SaturationEffect} rigorously proved the saturation effect for KRR, whose qualification is $\tau_{\max} = 1$, but there is still no result for other spectral algorithms with higher (but limited) qualification, such as the iterated ridge regularization (see \cref{example:IteratedRidge}).

 Thanks to the exact generalization error curve, we can prove the saturation effect for spectral algorithms with higher qualification.
-Let us consider a spectral algorithm such that it has limited qualification $\tau_{\max} < \infty$, which is the case of the iterated ridge regularization.
-Then, for $\fstar \in [\caH]^s$ with $s \geq 2\tau_{\max}$ and $\fstar \neq 0$ it is easy to see that
+Let us consider a spectral algorithm with limited qualification $\tau_{\max} < \infty$, which is the case of the iterated ridge regularization.
+Then, for $\fstar \in [\caH]^s$ with $s \geq 2\tau_{\max}$ and $\fstar \neq 0$, it is easy to see that